Student-centric advice and objective recommendations

 In addition to coursework, some undergraduate degree programs require students to participate in internships or practicums to gain hands-on experience in their field.
 Bachelor’s degree programs often culminate with a capstone course or research project.
 Some degrees may require a thesis project.

-Bachelor’s degree programs usually require applicants to have a high school diploma or GED.
+Bachelor’s degree programs usually require applicants to have a high school diploma, associate degree, or GED.
 Additionally, students usually need to meet minimum GPA requirements for admission.
 Standardized test scores (such as SAT and ACT scores) and letters of recommendation from teachers and supervisors may also need to be submitted for consideration.

 There may be additional requirements depending on the specific program.
 For instance, science programs may have prerequisite math and science courses, while BFA programs may require applicants to submit a portfolio of work.
 Make sure to familiarize yourself with the application requirements of the bachelor’s program you’re considering.